Fgerthoffert/fgerthoffert/README.md

 ##### Open-Source projects:

 - 📈 [ZenCrepes](https://github.com/zencrepes), an observability platform for software engineering teams (agile metrics and more).
 Initially built for teams operating with GitHub issues, it was progressively extended to include more datasets.
 - 🖥️ [Jahia-CLI](https://github.com/Fgerthoffert/jahia-cli), a PoC built to demonstrate feasibility and potential ways forward for orchestrating the Jahia platform.
-This became Jahia [provisioning API](https://github.com/Jahia/jahia-private/tree/master/bundles/provisioning).
+Its principles were integrated as Jahia [provisioning API](https://github.com/Jahia/jahia-private/tree/master/bundles/provisioning).
 - 📈 [Jira Agile Velocity](https://github.com/Fgerthoffert/jira-agile-velocity), an early version built while playing out with Agile data and Jira - Mostly Inactive (see ZenCrepes)
 - 📷 [Webcampak](https://github.com/webcampak), a long-term timelapse solution - Inactive